Maria Sibylla Merian at Philbrook Museum: A Botanical Illustrator Worth the Trip to Tulsa

 Oh, will we ever change?

-Add Tulsa to a road trip this fall to experience this exhibition, which runs Sept.
+Add Tulsa to a road trip this spring to experience this exhibition, which runs Sept.
 20, 2025 – May 31, 2026.
 The Philbrook, housed in a 1920s Italianate villa with formal gardens, was already high on my destination bucket list.
 You can take U.S. Route 66, which celebrates its 100th anniversary in 2026.

 And if this post leaves you curious — even slightly enlightened — then it has done its work.